batfish/pybatfish/docs/source/formats.md

 ### Fortinet

-For each FortiOS firewall in the network, create a file in the `configs` folder.
+For each FortiOS firewall, create a file in the `configs` folder.
 The content of the file should be the equivalent of the output of `show` command on the device.

 ### Juniper